Skip to content

 The grandparent: Pelli-Robson (1988)

-The Pelli-Robson chart was introduced by Denis Pelli, John Robson, and Arnold Wilkins in 1988 (Pelli, Robson & Wilkins, 1988).
-It is a single printed chart of Sloan letters, all the same physical size, arranged in triplets — sixteen letters per row, eight rows.
+The Pelli-Robson chart was introduced by Denis Pelli, John Robson, and Arnold Wilkins in 1988.1 It is a single printed chart of Sloan letters, all the same physical size, arranged in triplets — sixteen letters per row, eight rows.
 At the standard 1 m viewing distance the letters sample contrast sensitivity at roughly 1 cycle per degree of visual angle, near the low-to-mid range of the CSF.
 Reading down the chart, contrast decreases in steps of 0.15 log units (about a factor of 1.4 in linear contrast) per triplet.
 The observer reads aloud until they fail two consecutive triplets; threshold is taken at the last triplet where at least two of three letters were named correctly.
 Letter-by-letter scoring (0.05 log per letter) gives finer resolution than triplet-by-triplet scoring.

 Strengths: simplicity, speed (under two minutes), and three decades of accumulated normative data.
 The limits follow from the design.
 It samples one spatial frequency; a patient with a mid-band CSF deficit at 4-6 cpd and intact low-frequency sensitivity may score normally.
 Chart contrast depends on print quality and ambient illumination; a faded chart or a darker room shifts the effective contrast.
 And the letter task confounds visual sensitivity with letter-recognition variance, which matters for non-native readers and dyslexic observers.